espocrm/documentation/administration/websocket.md

 * Updates in stream on the record detail view
 * Updates of detail view (since 5.9.0)

-Enable 'Use WebSocket' parameter at Administation > Settings.
+Enable *Use WebSocket* parameter at Administation > Settings.

 You need to have *zmq* php extension installed.